ewilliams0305/vcli/README.md

 ## 🚻 Controlling Rooms

 ### Start and stop rooms
-As of v0.0.1 users can start, stop, enable/disable debugging, and restart rooms.
-CRUD operrations to create new rooms will be added at a later time.
+Users can start, stop, enable/disable debugging, and restart rooms.
+All room CRUD operations are availble, reate new rooms, edit, and delete.
 ![Readme Image](./docs/rooms.gif)

 ### Add and remove rooms

 ## 🧑‍💻 Programs

 As of v0.0.2 users can upload new program files to the system.
-Nope you can't start a new room up but that'll be here soon!
+Users can create, edit, and delete program entries. users can also spin up rooms from either the program view or the room interface.

 ## ⚖️ Authorization and Licenses

 ## 📲 Device mapping and status

 ## ℹ️ System information

+The system view can be selected from the main menu and used to manage the virtual control service.
+The system view provides

+- real-time logs
+- start virtual control
+- stop virtual control
+- restart virtual control

+All system actions will redirect your terminal session to system journal output in an Alt Terminal session. pressing `ctrl+c` will exit the alt T and return you to the `vcli` interface.

 # 🕸️ Crestron REST API Reference
 https://www.crestron.com/getmedia/29921c49-86df-488c-a63b-ab88620d7175/mg_pg_rest-api-crestron-virtual-control